 Offered in four unique configurations, Triangle Pump Components’ line of Durabla® pump valves are specifically built to withstand severe applications.
 With long life spans and durable builds, these valves are ideal for pumping ground water, hydraulic fluid, steam, gasoline, and other harsh materials.

 Durabla® V7 pump valves, in particular, are frequently used in steam pump applications.
-These valves can be made threaded for screw fit, tapered for screw fit, or rough for use as a cast for matching.
+These valves can be made threaded for screw fit, tapered for screw fit, or rough OD as cast for machining.
 The V7 model can operate at up to 200 strokes per minute at pressure up to 800 psi.
 The lightweight formed valve disc opens completely on the first stroke, allowing for simple, efficient operation.

 Durabla® Valve Configurations